Disraeli (play): Adaptations

-Film adaptations
+Film

 The play was adapted for the screen on three occasions.
 The first was a 1916 British film, Disraeli, starring the stage actor Dennis Eadie.
 Arliss then managed to acquire the film rights to the work for $3,000 and in 1921 he appeared in the silent film version, Disraeli.

 In 1929, following the sound revolution, Arliss made a sound remake, Disraeli, for Warner Brothers.
 The film was a major critical and popular success and Arliss won the Academy Award for Best Actor for his performance.